cancerit/cgpRna/README.md

 ## Workflows on Dockstore

-Due to an [issue](https://github.com/dockstore/dockstore/issues/2923) of Dockstore, we have not registered any of the workflows in `cwl` folder, as inputs of two of them are using two-demensional arrays.
-Once the issue is resolved, we'll test our workflows with the newer release of Dockstore, regiester our workflows and list their registries here.
+Due to an [issue](https://github.com/dockstore/dockstore/issues/2923) of Dockstore, we have not registered any of the workflows in `cwl` folder, as inputs of two of them are using two-dimensional arrays.
+Once the issue is resolved, we'll test our workflows with the newer release of Dockstore, register our workflows and list their registries here.

 ## Dependencies and Installation

-If you want install cgpRna locally, you'll need to follow the instructions below, however, we recommand to use the Docker container.
+If you want to install cgpRna locally, you'll need to follow the instructions below, however, we recommend to use the Docker container.

 ### Dependencies